 - Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.

 - Bake for 25 to 30 minutes, or until the fries are crispy and begin to brown.

 - While the fries are baking, make the cashew cream by combining the soaked cashews, garlic, lemon juice and zest, spinach, and water in a high-powered blender or food processor.
-Blend for 60 to 90 seconds or until smooth.
+Blend for 60 to 90 seconds until smooth.
 Taste and adjust seasonings as desired.

 - Serve the fries warm with the cashew dipping sauce.
 Enjoy!